eugenekadish/square-snowflake/README.md

 # Square Snowflake

+Drawing the recursively defined Sierpinski fractal curve using SVG.
+The user can move cyclically through the depths of recursion using the keyboard.
+Also, the <em> lens </em> can be clicked and dragged across the widget.

 ## Setup

-The dependencies are [gl-matrix](https://github.com/toji/gl-matrix), matrix and vector javascript library, along with the [qunit](http://qunitjs.com), unit testing framework.
-To avoid downloading these packages manually, the command
+Only [qunit](http://qunitjs.com) is required to run the unit tests.
+To avoid downloading these package manually, the command

     bower install